zilliztech/infini-client/README.md

 > Still in early phase
 ## Quick Start
-* change endpoint to your server address
+* change endpoint to your api server address(you api server should push a default user with username:"zilliz", password:"123456")
 ```
 vim src/utils/Endpoints.ts
 ```